Azure/azure-sdk-for-c/sdk/samples/iot/hub/README.md

 with correct values substituted for each field.

 - **Telemetry**: Device sends a JSON message with the field name `temperature` and the `double` value of the temperature.
 - **Twin**: Desired property with the field name `targetTemperature` and the `double` value for the desired temperature.
-Reported property with the field name `maxTempSinceLastReboot` and the `double` value for the highest temperature.Note that part of the IoT Plug and Play spec is a response to a desired property update from the service.
+Reported property with the field name `maxTempSinceLastReboot` and the `double` value for the highest temperature.
+Note that part of the IoT Plug and Play spec is a response to a desired property update from the service.
 The device will send back a reported property with a similarly named property and a set of "ack" values: `ac` for the HTTP-like ack code, `av` for ack version of the property, and an optional `ad` for an ack description.

 ## Troubleshooting